mmeurer00/growfundgreen-frontend/README.md

 ## <h1>🌱 Grow Fund Green 📈</h1>

  Grow Fund Green is a S.P.A (Single Page Application), allowing users to create and track campaigns, as well as track donations for them.
 The user may also donate to other campaigns.
-Go Fund Green-Front end consitst of HTML, CSS, and JavaScript, while communicating with an Ruby on Rails API on the [backend](https://github.com/mmeurer00/growfundgreen).
+Grow Fund Green-Front end consitst of HTML, CSS, and JavaScript, while communicating with an Ruby on Rails API on the [backend](https://github.com/mmeurer00/growfundgreen).

 ## <h2>Installation Instructions 📲</h2>

-Users can access  by cloning this repository.
+Users can access Grow Fund Green-**Frontend** by cloning this repository.

 1. Scroll up and find the green "Code" button: